Designer/Builder, Philosopher, Lifestyle Architect, Collaborator, Activist

 Jenny van Enckevort

 Jenny is a community leader and facilitator.
 She advocates for queer and trans inclusion, and practices Buddhism and mindful, nonviolent communication in service of just and sustainable society.

 Jenny is a cofounder of coFood Vancouver, and a collaborative gardener who learns plant wisdom—for people and the planet—from Aboriginal mentors.
 She brings 14 years of marketing and communications experience to Living Systems Network, and practices leadership through socially-conscious storytelling, and good food education.

-coFood Vancouver is a collective of neighbours and projects doing good work in our communities.
-We explore collaborative urban farming through permaculture principles, and convene dinners and dialogues around food security issues: #foodwaste / #foodsupply / #foodjustice / #foodtech / #foodeducation
+coFood Vancouver is a collective of neighbours and projects doing good work in our food communities.
+Together we practice collaborative urban farming through #permaculture principles and convene dinners and dialogues around food security issues: #foodwaste / #foodsupply / #foodjustice / #foodtech / #foodeducation

-Alpha Aquaponics is taking experimental urban farming to the next level with a DIY pilot aquaponics system housed in a shipping container with a greenhouse roof retrofit, located in the coFood Collaborative Garden.
+Alphaponics is taking experimental urban farming to the next level by developing a DIY pilot aquaponics system housed in a shipping container with a greenhouse roof retrofit, located in the coFood Collaborative Garden.

-Our Holonode is gathering together to draw inspiration from and help implement the post-Blockchain distributed Internet software Holochain.
+The Holonode is drawing together to gather inspiration from, learn more about, and help implement the post-blockchain distributed internet software #Holochain.

 The Common Spaces node is piloting and honing methods for effective collaborative management of common spaces.
-Together we are working to bridge between the private and the public, to #coWork and #coGrow.
+Together we are working to bridge between the private and the public, to #coWork and #coCreate.